I love giving tips and tricks on how to use popular computer programs.

-- You may create a new Excel file, enter some data in it, and save it to your computer, or
+- You may create a new Excel file, enter some data in it, and save it to your computer.

 - You may already have an Excel file with a table you want to copy.

-The example below is a large Excel table called "Introduction.xls."
-We just open that file by double clicking, and it looks as shown below.
-In your case, the data and table will be different, because this is just an example.
+The example above is a large Excel table called "Introduction.xls."
+We just open that file by double clicking, and it looks as shown above.
+In your case, the data and table will be different because this is just an example.

 In the example below, we selected part of the "Introduction.xls" table to insert into the Microsoft Word file.

 It is a good practice to count the total number of rows and columns you have selected.
-This is not mandatory, but this will help you to create a nice-looking Word table of exacly the right size, with borders.
-If you don't count the number of rows and columns, the main difference is that the Microsoft Word table that receives the data will will be borderless.
+This is not mandatory, but this will help you to create a nice-looking Word table of exactly the right size with borders.
+If you don't count the number of rows and columns, the main difference is that the Microsoft Word table that receives the data will be borderless.